DynamoDS/Dynamo/README.md

 © 2014 Autodesk, Inc.  All rights reserved.

-All use of this Software is subject to the terms and conditions of the Autodesk license agreement accepted upon installation of Autodesk Revit or Autodesk Vasari.
+All use of this Software is subject to the terms and conditions of the Autodesk license agreement accepted upon previous installation of Autodesk Revit or Autodesk Vasari.